gdbassett/moirai/README.md

 Dependancies:
-Moirai depends on the py2neo and autobahn python modules.
+Moirai depends on the py2neo, autobahn, and python-dateutil python modules.
 Additionally, it requires a neo4j database to connect to and store the graph.
 There is no facility to run moirai without the neo4j database.

 Status:
 Moirai is currently unstable and undergoing active development.
 The majority of published clients are only test clients for server functionality.